joergschultzelutter/core-aprs-client/docs/configuration.md

 | [data_storage](configuration_subsections/config_data_storage.md)                                                                                 | Configuration settings for the storage of data files, e.g. the data file which persists the APRS message counter    |

 ## Configuration file sample

+The following chapter illustrates a sample of a complete configuration file.

 ```
 # Core APRS Client (COAC) configuration file